• Skip to primary navigation

 A plate with chocolate covered espresso beans on it.

-How many chocolate covered espresso beans equal a cup of coffee?
+How many chocolate covered coffee beans equal a cup of coffee?

 The average cup of black coffee has about 95mg caffeine.
 Depending on the chocolate you use, a single chocolate covered espresso bean can contain up to 12mg caffeine with a dark chocolate shell, or as little as 7mg caffeine with milk chocolate.
 You just need 7 to 10 espresso beans for the same amount of caffeine!